Vancouver, WA Theft Lawyers

 There are all types of theft, from shoplifting up to grand schemes to defraud people.
 There is theft of money, theft of identity, theft of merchandise, and theft of services.
 You can be charged and convicted for stealing objects, for stealing living animals, or for being in receipt of items that have been stolen.

-At Philbrook Law Office PS, our Vancouver, WA theft defense lawyers fight for you the moment we take you on as a client.
+At Philbrook Law, our Vancouver, WA theft defense lawyers fight for you the moment we take you on as a client.
 We work to show there is a justifiable defense, that the value of the items is lower than charged, and that evidence was seized improperly.
 We fight to obtain dismissals, and to negotiate plea reductions to lesser offenses.
 We seek alternative resolutions for thefts that don’t include acts of violence.
 Contact our criminal defense attorneys today to get started on your case.

 How does Washington State define “theft”?